Close

 Building focus on R&D

-However, it is dawning on construction firms that allocating capital for R&D is essential for progress and the sector is now taking strides as businesses begin to implement technology that has been talked about for a long time, whether that be robotics, digitalisation, or alternative materials.
-Part of this progress has come from construction borrowing from advances in other fields, but there has also been a wealth of construction-specific R&D, such as advances in material science and understanding of structures and failure modes.
+Only now is it dawning on construction firms that allocating capital for R&D is essential for progress.
+Consequently, the sector has been taking strides as businesses begin to implement technology that have been talked about for a long time, whether that be robotics, digitalisation, or alternative materials.
+Part of this progress has come from construction borrowing from advances in other fields, but there has also been a wealth of construction-specific R&D. Some applications include advances in material science and understanding of structures and failure modes.

 A key aim for going forward must be to use these advances to design new buildings to be net-zero or, even better, energy-positive buildings that give back more than they consume over their lifetime by using battery storage and other smart solutions.